trufflesuite/ganache-ui/.github/ISSUE_TEMPLATE.md

 <!--
 *************************************************************************************
 *************************************************************************************
   Make sure you are running the latest version of Ganache before you open an issue.
+        Download the latest release from https://www.trufflesuite.com/ganache
 *************************************************************************************
 *************************************************************************************
 -->